My CIDP Nerve Conduction Studies (NCS) Record and Analysis 2002 through 2026 for Chronic Inflammatory Demyelinating Polyneuropathy CIDP

 My first nerve conduction study (NCS) October 8, 2002 (aged 56-years) was "pristine" albeit I reportedly had "very high amplitude sensory responses".
-I underwent this fist NCS because I felt something was wrong including a left leg and foot that very occasionally would suddenly begin to drag.
+I underwent this first NCS because I felt something was wrong including a left leg and foot that very occasionally would suddenly begin to drag.
 April 18, 2008 (aged 62-years), nerve conduction studies by my principal doctor were "suggestive of axonal neuropathy" and CIDP was mentioned but it was reported by the doctor that he did "not have great electrodiagnostic evidence of a primary demyelinating lesion".
 A second NCS opinion four months later, August 5, 2008, was suggestive of "sensory more than motor polyneuropathy of most likely a demyelinating nature" (but no conduction block was reported).
 Then almost two years later on May 05, 2010 my condition was revised by my principal doctor to "exceedingly mild CIDP".
-Now in March 2026 I am finally doing my own analysis of NCS results with the assistance of an excellent team - an EMG Technologist with 30-years experience and her daughter a whizz-kid data analyst.
+Now in March 2026 I am finally doing my own analysis of NCS results with the assistance of an excellent team - an EMG Technologist with 30-years experience and her daughter a whiz-kid data analyst.
 I will shortly be posting the results here.

-In 2015 when I was first transferred to the CIDP Clinic at Toronto General Hospital the Nerve Conduction Studies conclude my "nerve conduction study and needle examination show evidence of demyelinating polyneuropathy affecting the lower limbs (legs)".
+In 2015 when I was transferred to the CIDP Clinic at Toronto General Hospital (TGH) the Nerve Conduction Studies conclude my "nerve conduction study and needle examination show evidence of demyelinating polyneuropathy affecting the lower limbs (legs)".
 Motor and sensory studies of median nerve (arms) are normal.
 Motor studies of left peroneal and tibial nerves (both lower leg) show low CMAP, prolonged distal latencies, and slow conduction velocity.
 Since a study of left sural nerve (a purely sensory nerve of the lower leg and foot) shows slow conduction velocity.
 F waves of left median nerve (arm) are normal but prolonged and left peroneal and tibial nerves (both lower leg).
 Vibration perception thresholds are prolonged in the lower limbs.
-Needle EMG examination show evidence of denervation potentials in left tibialis anterior and gastrocnemius muscles, normal and vastus lateralis."
-Your can view the 2015 NCS report at this link: NCS-Clinic-Report-CIDPlog-2015-03-09.pdf.
+Needle EMG examination show evidence of denervation potentials in left tibialis anterior and gastrocnemius muscles, normal and vastus lateralis," Your can view the 2015 NCS report at this link:"NCS-Clinic-Report-CIDPlog-2015-03-09.pdf.

 Key Diagnostic Parameters in CIDP